MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-multiple-ip.md

 For each VM in your virtual network, add set IP configuration for the secondary NIC as follows:

 1. From a browser navigate to the Azure portal: http://portal.azure.com and login with your Azure account.
+2. On the top left-hand side of the screen, click the Resource Group icon, and then click the resource group the VMs are located in (for example, *contosofabrikam*).
+The **Resource groups** blade that lists all the resources along with the network interfaces for the VMs is now displayed.
-2. To the secondary NIC of each VM, add an IP configuration as follows:
+3. To the secondary NIC of each VM, add an IP configuration as follows:
     1. In the portal, click More services > type network interfaces in the filter box, and then click **Network Interfaces**.
     2. Select the network interface you want to add the IP configuration to.
     3. In the blade that appears for the NIC that you selected, click **IP configurations**.
 Then click **Add** towards the top of the blade that shows up.